anna y lin

 Conclusion

-A conversation that I had with a lot of the people about this project was about how playful the past of personal computing was.
-Thank you to these people for reminiscing with me, and for sharing those insightful conversations, and i'm happy to share more.
+A conversation that I had with a lot of people who came to play with this project was about how playful personal computing was in the past.
+Thank you to these people for reminiscing with me, and for sharing these insights in conversation with me.

 What are alternatives for personal computers today?
-What are the ways our computer acknowledges our corporeal body?
+What are the ways our computer acknowledges the corporeal?

 Special thanks to: pedro, josh, jo, sim, shuang, hank, cindy, and kai.